Tec4Sho/check-file-action/README.md

   - check file action `error.log` report file can be found in repo releases under the `filename:` that you set.

+ - if `repair:` , `update:` and `report: ` are all `true` their will be additional information about any files changes that happened remotely.

 #### Workflow Actions :